Skip to main content

 5) Or create a shortcut menu.

 Is creating a completely new administrator menu too cumbersome.
-Then create a module in the backend with the most used functions.
-This way you can always switch from 1 screen directly to the right page.
-You can also use this place to show short instructions for the administrator.
+Then create a module in the backend with the most frequently used functions.
+This way, you can always switch directly from one screen to the right page.
+You can also use this place to display short instructions for the administrator.

 6) Do not give users too many rights

-With the Joomla ACL options you can set exactly what a user can do on the website.
-This way, you prevent unwanted actions from being performed accidentally.
+With the Joomla ACL options, you can set exactly what a user can do on the website.
+This way, you avoid accidentally performing unwanted actions.

 7) Use custom fields